-For each DA method, we fine-tune hyperparameters such as inflation and covariance localization through grid search.
-Covariance localization is implemented using the Gaspari–Cohn function~\cite{gaspari1999construction}, and the best-performing configuration is reported for each method.

-\paragraph{Direct observation model} We first consider the direct observation case, where $m(x) = x$ for the observed components, and the observation noise standard deviation is set to $\sigma_{\mathrm{obs}} = 0.1$.
-As shown in Figure~\ref{fig.l96.lin.rmse.obs}, both LETKF and IEnSF perform well in this linear setting.
-Whenever new observations are assimilated, both methods effectively correct the forecast states, maintaining close agreement with the truth.
-The observed components show the largest improvements after assimilation, while the unobserved components are indirectly corrected through their correlations with the observed variables.
+For each DA method, we fine-tune hyperparameters such as inflation and covariance localization through grid search, using the Gaspari–Cohn function~\cite{gaspari1999construction} for localization. {For the direct observation case: LETKF uses inflation 1.15 and localization radius 2; IEnSF uses $\gamma=1.0$, localization radius 2, inflation 0.9, and $M=4$; EnSF uses inflation 1.0.
+For the $\arctan(\cdot)$ observation case: LETKF uses inflation 1.3 and localization radius 2; IEnSF uses $\gamma=0.25$, a more particle-like prior appropriate for the stronger non-Gaussianity of this case, localization radius 3, inflation 0.8, a diagonal-likelihood blend of 0.3, and $M=4$; EnSF uses inflation 1.0.
+For IEnSF, inflation scales the spread of the Gaussian-mixture component means rather than the forecast covariance directly, so it is not directly comparable to the LETKF inflation factor, and values below one do not correspond to ensemble deflation in the LETKF sense.} {IEnSF uses $M = 4$ refinement iterations, consistent with the convergence observed in Figure~\ref{fig.linear.da.iter}.
+The dominant per-cycle cost is one eigendecomposition of the localized covariance, reused across the $N_t$ reverse-SDE steps within each iteration; IEnSF's total per-cycle cost is therefore $O(M \cdot N_t)$ score evaluations plus one covariance eigendecomposition, in contrast to LETKF's per-cycle cost of $O(d)$ local $K^3$ solves.}